patmanmx1991/cosmicraysim/docs/user-guide/choosingflux.md

 ### FLUX : source_box (required)

 So that CosmicRaySim knows where to generate the particles in your custom geometry the user needs to specify a source box.
-Particles will then be generated on the surface of this box.
+Particles will then be generated on by randomly throwing in X and Y in this box.
 An example box and the options required are below

 ```
 {
   name: "FLUX",
   index: "source_box",
   size: [30.0,30.0, 0.5],
+  size_units: "m",
   position: [0.0,0.0, 4.75],
+  position_units: "m",
 }
 ```